School Visits

 School Group Bookings

-When booking a small group, please indicate the number of participants that will be attending.
-Ex: For 25 students and teachers, book 25 spots in the “School Group Admission” ticket selection.
+When requesting to book a small group, please indicate the number of participants that will be attending.

 Large Groups | 71+